-For visiting many other popular attractions, purchasing The London Pass allows you to visit up to 60 London attractions for no additional cost.
-Available for 1,2,3, or 6 days, the London Pass is not activated until the first time you use it.
-A 6 day adult London Pass is valid for entry to 60 London attractions and costs just £95.
-Let's say by example, that over 6 days you visit the following attractions:
+For visiting many other popular attractions, purchasing The London Pass allows you to experience more than 80 London attractions and activities for no additional cost.
+Available for 1,2,3,6 or 10 days, the London Pass is not activated until the first time you use it.
+A 6 day adult London Pass is valid for entry to more than 80 London attractions and costs just £154 and if you enter our exclusive discount code 'TOURBYTRANSIT' at step 4 of the checkout process you'll get an additional 6% off bringing your cost down to only £145.
+Let's say over 6 days you visit the following attractions:

-That's only 12 attractions, or just 2 per day, out of the 55 available.
-You'll most likely want to see most or all of these attractions anyways and their total adult admission is £170, so you save about £75 or 45% off the individual admission prices for each adult.
-Of course if you see 3 or 4 attractions each day your savings will be even higher.
-Comparable savings are available for children.
+That's only 12 attractions, just 2 per day, out of the 80+ available.
+You'll likely want to see most or all of these attractions anyway and their total adult admission is about £247.
+Based on this example you would save £102 or 41% off the individual admission prices for each adult.
+If you're visiting London long enough to take advantage of the 10 day pass or can visit more attractions each day you'll save even more.
+Child passes are also available with similar savings.

-You also benefit by being able to skip the lines at many attractions and they throw in a FREE 120 page London travel guide.
+You will also benefit by being able to skip the lines at many attractions, special offers and discounts from a variety of businesses and restaurants, and a FREE 160 page London travel guide.
 For convenience you can also purchase an optional 6 zone Travelcard with your London Pass, however keep in mind that children under 11 years old can ride transit with you for free as long as you have a valid Travelcard, and therefore don't require the Travelcard option themselves.

-If you are planning on seeing many of these attractions anyways, then by all means, it is to your advantage to purchase The London Pass prior to your vacation.
-Better yet, right now you can get an extra 5% off the retail price of the LONDON PASS with this code: londpas05.
-Just enter the code on the checkout page when completing your order.
+If you are planning on seeing many of these attractions anyway, it's to your advantage to purchase The London Pass prior to your vacation.

 Dining in London can be expensive, and some of the restaurants near major attractions can be particularly so.
 For the best values on dining in London check out some of the restaurants in the Mayfair, Soho, Leicester Square and Covent Garden Districts.
 Check out those districts in our Dining section for some specific recommendations.

 London has many hotels to choose from ranging from a simple, but comfortable rooms to large suites.
 With London's excellent transportation system you can stay in a less expensive hotel that is a little ways from the major attractions and still get to them easily.
-Just try to get something that is within a short walk of a Tube station.
-Use our London Hotel Finder to explore London Hotels in all parts of the city.
-You will find photos, maps and reviews to help you find the best hotel for your needs at the best price available online.
+Try to find something within a short walk of a Tube station.
+See our picks for London hotels near the Tube to find the best hotel for your needs at a great rate.